CustomTypeOne/LoopPatches/README.md

 ## Feature Details

 **DO NOT attempt to use these patches until you have read and understood the documentation for each patch.
-Open the Loop Patches link in a new tab or window and read the documentation.**
+Open the Loop Patches Documentation link (below) in a new tab or window and read the documentation.**

-* Hold down the control key and click (or right click) on the link for [Loop Patches](https://www.craft.do/s/pakv8NO1oYpDgh)
+* Hold down the control key and click (or right click) on the link for [Loop Patches Documentation](https://www.craft.do/s/pakv8NO1oYpDgh)
-* Select open in a new window or new tab of your browser
+* Select open in a new window or new tab of your browser and read about each patch.

+## Feature Selection After Installation

-Each patch is enabled or modified using the phone iOS settings.
+After installation, each patch will be enabled or modified using the phone iOS settings.

 Tap on the phone settings icon